kfiross/telnyx_flutter/README.md

 # Telnyx Flutter

-A Flutter package for both android and iOS which helps developers with Telnyx API services.
+A Flutter (dart) package for helping developers using the Telnyx API services

 ## Features

-* Send SMS programmatically;
+* Send SMS programmatically
+* Send WhatsApp messages programmatically

 #### upcoming:

-* Get all SMS related to a Telnyx account;
+* Get all SMS related to a Telnyx account
-* Get more info on each SMS sent from a Telnyx account;
+* Get more info on each SMS sent from a Telnyx account
-* Send WhatsApp messages programmatically;

 ## Getting Started